meshtastic/enclosures/TTGO/T-Beam/M8N/K-TAC Rugged T-Beam Enclosure 1/README.md

 # K-TAC Rugged T-Beam Enclosure 1

 K-TAK RTE-1 (Ruggedized T-Beam Enclosure 1) is an open sourced ruggedized tactical enclosure for the t beam m8n.
 RTE-1 is deisgned to help bring meshtastic to the roughest outdoor conditions in a small man portable package.
-With one of the primary design goals inculding a large battery compartment, RTE-1 is compatible with a large enough battery for days of coninuous operation without
+RTE-1 was designed around a large battery compartment ensuring space for a high capacity battery; this will allow days of continuous operation on a single charge.
+It also utilizes commercially availble waterproof components to offer a weatherproof and completley sealed body, protecting the elentorncis from the elements.

-Devleoped under the K-TAC ecosystem by Canine Rocket Technologies
+Deisgned & Devleoped under the K-TAC ecosystem by Canine Rocket Technologies

 ## Video